Our Team

 Occupational Therapist

-Brianne is registered with the Saskatchewan College of Occupational Therapists (SCOT), as well as the Canadian Association of Occupational Therapists (CAOT).
+Mackenzie is registered with the Saskatchewan College of Occupational Therapists (SCOT) and Canadian Association of Occupational Therapists (CAOT).

 MEET OUR CHILD PSYCHOLOGIST: